Gateway Program (Northeast Corridor): Hudson Tunnel

 The new tunnel would be built to comply with the National Fire Protection Association (NFPA) 130, Standard for Fixed Guideway Transit and Passenger Rail Systems, with the two tubes connected by cross passages every 750 feet with fire-rated doors to separate the two tubes.
 The tunnel would be constructed through the use of two tunnel boring machines beneath the river bottom.

 While the Hudson Tunnel Project would double the number of tracks under the Hudson River, it would not result in an increase in rail capacity due to constraints at Penn Station.
 Penn Station operates at capacity during peak periods, and since it takes a long time for passengers to board and alight trains, trains cannot leave and enter the station as might otherwise be possible.
 Even with improvements in the station, there are inadequate train storage facilities at Penn, and there is no capacity in the East River Tunnels to allow for trains to be stored during middays at Sunnyside Yard.
 Without these additional improvements, it is assumed that the same number of trains going between New Jersey and New York today would be operating in 2030, albeit with the additional tunnel capacity.
 The first construction contract relating to the tunnel itself, a contract for stabilizing the riverbed, was awarded in February 2024.
 By mid-2024, the first tunnel boring machine was scheduled to begin digging in late 2024 or early 2025, while a second TBM was to begin digging in 2026.
 Each TBM was expected to take two years to finish excavating its respective tube.
 Though tunneling had still not begun by mid-2025, both of the TBMs were nearly fully assembled by then, and work was scheduled to begin in mid-2026.

+In April 2026, the Gateway Development Commission hired Traylor–Walsh–Skanska Joint Venture to construct the tunnel for about $1.29 billion.
+There remained obstacles in the path of the tunnels, including hundreds of piers from the long-demolished Pier 68 on the New York side.
+That August, the Gateway Development Commission endorsed the establishment of an emergency rescue team for the new tunnels.